EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * JUMP-THROUGH PLATFORM: A basic platform concept that exists.
 * PORTALS: You go through one and teleport to another.
 * ICE FLOOR: Player has icy physics and even carries a somewhat "icy jump" before landing on normal floors; Companion still lacks ice physics
-* SLOW FLOOR: Not yet; Like a reverse to ice floors kinda.
+* SLOW FLOOR: Only the Player so far can be affected by it; Like a reverse to ice floors kinda.
 * SPACE/GRAVITY ELEMENTS: Not a thing; Maybe "low gravity zones" are good enough and no need for "inverted gravity" zones.
 * HEALTH PICKUP: Can heal the Player and Companion but both at the same time.
 * SCORE PICKUP: Just a basic coin that adds an int number to the score counter on the screen.